When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 4pm: Time For A Turkish Hammam

-If there’s one thing you must do during your three days in Istanbul, it’s a Turkish Hammam.
+If there’s one thing you must do during your 3 days in Istanbul, it’s a Turkish Hammam.

-If you are interested in experiencing a Hammam during your three days in Istanbul- particularly one that errs on the side of luxury – I would highly recommend the Cesme Hammam.
+If you are interested in experiencing a Hammam during your 3 days in Istanbul- particularly a luxurious one – I would highly recommend the Cesme Hammam.

 8pm: Head to Taksim Square for Dinner

-Your final day in Istanbul will be an unforgettable one: taking in some of the city’s key historical sights.
+Your final day in Istanbul will be an unforgettable one: taking in some of the top things to see in Istanbul.

 9am: Catch the tram to Sultanahmet Station